Shanghai-Digital-Brain-Laboratory/BDM-DB1/README.md

 - [ ] Pretrained models with modern tricks like DeepNorm and etc.

 ## Implementation details

 ### Framework Overview

-We adapt our training procedure and preprocessing logic for NLP tasks and vision tasks from [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
-Then we build our own offline RL datasets in a way similar to [Trajectory Transformer](https://github.com/JannerM/trajectory-transformer) with data caching and lazy load for large scale dataset..
-For transformer model implementation, we take [transformers](https://github.com/huggingface/transformers) for reference.
-In general, DB1 model is adapted from [TransformerXL](https://arxiv.org/abs/1901.02860) for its relative positional encoding and memory mechanism.
-And we add extra techniques and tricks to stabilize the training procedure.
+We adapt our training procedure and preprocessing logic for NLP tasks and vision tasks with [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
+To improve the data-loading efficiency, we equip data caching and lazy load for large-scale datasets.
+For the implementation of [TransformerXL](https://arxiv.org/abs/1901.02860) and its relative positional encoding and memory caching, we reference TransformerXL.
+In addition, extra techniques and tricks were taken into consideration to stabilize the training procedure.

 ### Training Overview